object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 Bisection debugging
 ...................

-Throughout this module we have used git as a mechanism for accessing and saving code.
+We are already familiar with git as a mechanism for accessing and saving code.
 However, revision control offers a lot more to the programmer than a place to keep code.
 In particular, one of the key benefits is the ability to go back to a previous version.
 This is particularly helpful in debugging